SAP/jenkins-library/documentation/docs/pipelines/cloud-sdk/build-tools.md

 For Java, the default is still (as of August 2020) version 8.

-So if you need to use a specific Java version to build your application, you may do so by setting another docker image in your `.pipeline/config.yml` file.
+In case you need to use a specific Java version to build your application, you may do so by setting another Docker image in your `.pipeline/config.yml` file.
 See [documentation of the pipeline configuration](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/configuration.md) and look for the `dockerImage` key on where this option applies.

 As an example you might want to configure the `mavenExecute` step to use another image like so: